uiltonjose/helpnet-server/README.md

 ## Development server

-To start the webserver locally, navigate to the folder called `webservice` and execute in the terminal `npm start`.
+To start the webserver locally, execute at the terminal `npm start` or if you have `nodemon` installed you can use it.
 It's recommended using the POSTMAN to execute all requests.

-About the BackOffice, temporally was implemented a simple html that consumes Firebase and webserver.
-The main goal is convert this to React project.
-To access this temp BO, go to:`/../site/helpnet-bo/internal-bo`

 ## REST API interface